ITU-BDSA2024-GROUP30/Chirp/docs/Report.md

 Figure XXXXX below is an illustration of our release process.
 A release can be triggered on push from any branch, but requires a tag that matches the pattern '*.*.*', e.g. 1.0.0.
 Upon pushing a tag, the release workflow will activate and create three releases for each of the following operating systems: Windows, MacOS and Linux.
 Depending on whether the sub-release targets Windows or one of the other two operating systems, the executable file will be named Chirp.exe or Chirp respectively.
-Our release is created from the `ChirpWeb.csproj` file, zipped and uploaded to GitHub where anyone can download them.
+Our release is created from the `ChirpWeb.csproj` file, zipped and uploaded to GitHub where anyone can download them[^releasenote]

-[MAYBE MENTION THAT RELEASE DOESN'T WORK]

 ![Illustration of the release process for _Chirp!_](../docs/images/BDSA-release.png)